22 Basic Prepper Items You Need

 7. Hand-crank Radio

-Even after the disaster is in your rear-view mirror, you’ll still need to know what’s going on around you.
-After all, there could be important updates or warnings that you need to know about.
+Even after the disaster is in your rear-view mirror, you’ll still need to know what’s happening around you.
+After all, there could be essential updates or warnings that you need to know about.
 A hand-crank radio could provide you with that information.

-Communication is so important during emergencies.
-You should also consider walkie-talkies for fairly short-range use, but a ham radio can come in handy to stay on top of world events.
-You can’t always count on the cell phone working full-time, so have some backup plans.
-Plan ahead so the higher-priced purchases don’t all come at once.
+Communication is essential during emergencies.
+You should also consider walkie-talkies for relatively short-range use, but a ham radio can come in handy to stay on top of world events.
+You can’t always count on the cell phone working full-time, so have some backup plans—plan so the higher-priced purchases don’t all come at once.

 8. Tools

-You may be required to use several different tools in the event of a disaster.
-If you have to turn off your main water valve or gas line, you’ll need a wrench, pliers, and possibly even a screwdriver.
-Make sure your kit also includes a hammer, a pocket survival knife with a sharp blade, and a multi-purpose tool.
-Having shovels of various sizes can prove very helpful too.
+You may be required to use several different tools during a disaster.
+If you have to turn off your main water valve or gas line, you’ll need a wrench, pliers, and possibly a screwdriver.
+Ensure your kit includes a hammer, a pocket survival knife with a sharp blade, and a multi-purpose tool.
+Having shovels of various sizes can prove very helpful, too.
 Don’t forget duct tape, screws, nails, and a saw with sharp teeth.

-Other essential survival gear items you should strongly consider are a compass, a weapon for self-defense, a backpack, a poncho, an emergency blanket, and a quality GPS unit.
+Other essential survival gear items you should strongly consider are a compass, a weapon for self-defense, a backpack, a poncho, an emergency blanket, and a quality GPS or compass unit.

 9. Portable Water Filter

-In the unfortunate situation where you’re forced to quickly leave your home and your emergency drinking water supply behind, a portable water filter would help in the meantime.
-I personally love the LifeStraw water filter because it’s easy to carry and can be used to filter out bacteria and small particles from any water source.
+In the unfortunate situation where you’re forced to leave your home quickly and your emergency drinking water supply behind, a portable water filter would help.
+I love the LifeStraw water filter because it’s easy to carry and can filter bacteria and small particles from any water source.

 10. Fire Extinguisher

-Your situation could become a whole lot worse if you don’t have a fire extinguisher to help put out the flames.
+Your situation could become much worse if you don’t have a fire extinguisher to help put out the flames.
 Be sure to have at least one fire extinguisher on every level of your home.

 11. Matches

 Matches can be a great help if you don’t have any other way to start a fire.
-And, of course, it’s important to keep them in a waterproof container so they’ll still work when called upon on those wet and rainy days.
+And, of course, keeping them in a waterproof container is essential so they’ll still work when called upon on those wet and rainy days.

 12. Eating utensils, Cups, Plates, Paper Towels